 Firstly, Figure Out Who Your Competitors Are!

 Competitors are businesses or groups who offer a related product or service like yours.
 If you are planning to start a business, it’s important to have ideas about who your business competitors are and how they operate.
-It would help if you studied the market segments served by your competitors, benefits offered by them to the consumers, their pricing and promotion strategy, and their unique competitive advantage, which makes the customers purchase products from them.
+It would help if you studied the market segments served by your competitors, benefits offered by them to the consumers, their pricing and promotion strategy, and their unique competitive advantage, which makes the customer purchase products from them.

 If you’re going to operate locally, you can quickly know your business competitors by doing an online search for local businesses, look in the printed local phone book, or even driving around the target market spot.
 However, it is crucial to be also aware of non-local competitors.
 For instance, if you’ve opened a local Kirana store, you need to also keep a tab on these big eCommerce giants that have now started venturing into supplying essential daily use products.